dmbarbour/wikilon/docs/AwelonLang.md

 Square brackets `[]` enclose Awelon code and represent first-class functions.
 This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computations in Awelon.
 Awelon computations are semantically pure, and their entire formal behavior can be understood in terms of these few primitives.

 However, to achieve performance, we additionally leverage *Acceleration*.
 This is Awelon's alternative to built-in functions and data-types. or performance-motivated FFI.
 Acceleration is discussed below.
-We can also leverage *Annotations*, to improve performance and
+We can also leverage *Annotations*, to improve performance and support other non-functional requirements like debugging.

 This set of combinators is Turing complete, able to represent all deterministically computable functions.
 As a lightweight proof, I'll define the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic).